Alexander Pichushkin: Arrest

 In June 2006, Pichushkin offered to go for a walk with his 36-year-old coworker, Marina Moskalyova.
 Though she was reportedly suspicious of him, Moskalyova agreed to go.
 Before she left, she wrote a note to her son letting him know she was with Pichushkin and left his phone number.
 Pichushkin was aware of the note but was undeterred.
+During a later interview, he was questioned why he committed the last murder, despite knowing he would likely be caught to which he stated, "it was kind of a suicide.
+I just couldn't go on.
+I was severely depressed at the time."

-Moskalyova's body was discovered in Bitsa Park on 14 June 2006, complete with Pichushkin's trademark injuries.
+Moskalyova's body was discovered in Bittsa Park on 14 June 2006, complete with Pichushkin's trademark injuries.
 A Moscow Metro ticket found in her possession led authorities to review surveillance tape footage from the metro system, where she was filmed, just hours before her death, walking on a platform accompanied by Pichushkin.
+In a later interview, Pichushkin recounted, "I hit her several times with a hammer.
+She screamed and then fell backwards.
+She lay on her side."

-Once apprehended, Pichushkin led police officers to the scenes of many of his crimes in Bitsa Park and demonstrated a keen recollection of how the murders were committed.
+Once apprehended, Pichushkin led police officers to the scenes of many of his crimes in Bittsa Park and demonstrated a keen recollection of how the murders were committed.
 He was filmed reenacting his crimes in great detail, a process which is a regular part of Russian criminal investigation.
-Pichushkin also revealed that some of the murders he committed were not done using his preferred method (hammer blows to the back of the head), but by throwing his victims down into the sewer lines beneath Bitsa Park (although one of his victims did survive this ordeal).
+Pichushkin also revealed that some of the murders he committed were not done using his preferred method (hammer blows to the back of the head), but by throwing his victims down into the sewer lines beneath Bittsa Park (although one of his victims did survive this ordeal).
+Chief investigator Andrei Suprunenko stated in later interviews that the chessboard wherein Pichushkin was stated to keep track of his murders was an extension of his alleged, "chess genius," skills.
+The skills were nonsense.

 Pichushkin claimed that deciding whether his victims should live or die made him feel like God.
 "In all cases I killed for only one reason.
 I killed in order to live, because when you kill, you want to live," he once said.
 "For me, life without murder is like life without food for you.
 I felt like the father of all these people, since it was me who opened the door for them to another world."
+In other interviews he stated, "Without the murders, my life would no longer have made sense.
+I needed it like oxygen to feel good.
+What should I have done instead?
+Grow cucumbers or go fishing?
+I sent people to another world without torturing them.
+I killed them so I could live myself."